 TIER 1 / QUESTION 5: Have you ever been fired from a job for stealing money?

 Reaction: If this question makes you feel bad for her, scroll back up to Question 3.
+As a quick reminder, she would rather give food to a stray dog instead of a homeless person.

 TIER 1 / QUESTION 6: If you knew you wouldn’t get caught, would you steal money from your place of employment?